spiegeljb/AmazonGiftCardAutomator/readme.txt

-** This script will buy 50 cent amazon gift cards 20x without requiring any input ** ** The script is set to run every 50 seconds, shorter durations may prompt voided purchase ** ** Does not work with amazon seller accounts as they require 2 factor authentication **
+** This script will buy 50 cent amazon gift cards 20x without requiring any input ** ** The script is set to run every 50 seconds, shorter durations may prompt voided purchase ** ** Does not work with amazon seller accounts as they require 2 factor authentication ** ** This script stores your amazon login information and credit card to automate login ** ** Amazon continues to change their CSS and security so minor tweaks are sometimes required **

 Set Environmental Variables
 MACOSX